 The Night quotes below are all either spoken by Moché the Beadle or refer to Moché the Beadle.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Bantam Books edition of Night published in 1982.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Bantam Books edition of Night published in 1982.).

 Chapter 1 Quotes

 "I have been saved miraculously.
 I managed to get back here.
 Where did I get the strength from?
 I wanted to come back to Sighet to tell you the story of my death.
 So what you could prepare yourselves while there was still time… I wanted to come back, and to warn you.
 And see how it is, no one will listen to me…"